Accountable Health Communities Model

 • Encouragement of alignment between clinical and community services to ensure that community services are available and responsive to the needs of community-dwelling beneficiaries.

-A federal evaluation is underway and CMS will post results on this page when available.
+A federal evaluation of the model is underway, and CMS will post results on this page when available.

 Initiative Details

-Over a five year period, the model provided support to community bridge organizations to test promising service delivery approaches aimed at linking beneficiaries with community services that may address their health-related social needs (i.e., housing instability, food insecurity, utility needs, interpersonal violence, and transportation needs):
+Over a five-year period, the model provided support to community bridge organizations to test promising service delivery approaches aimed at linking beneficiaries with community services that may address their health-related social needs (HRSNs):

 Assistance Track – Provide community service navigation services to assist high-risk beneficiaries with accessing services to address health-related social needs